Huntington Beach Field Trip

 - Immediate Past President: Tommy Richey

-- Conservation Committee: Chair–David Anderson.
+- Conservation Committee: Chair–Suzanne Roberts.
 Includes Important Bird Area positions (Jordan Lake and Eno River) and the Wildlife Observation Platform.
 This committee addresses conservation activities (other than those covered by the Bird Friendly Habitat Committee) including evaluations of land being developed; Chimney Swift conservation; promotion and donation of bird houses; and support of conservation by other organizations such as Sandy Creek Park, Triangle Land Conservancy, and the North Carolina Botanical Garden.

 - Education Committee: Co-chairs–Gail Boyarsky, Anne Geer.
 Promotes bird watching and bird friendly activities to the public in a number of venues including schools, libraries, and public events.
 This committee also promotes family bird walks and nature camp activities.